mihalysz22/docker-powerdns/README.md

 ## Build

-To build the source version image run the following command
+To build the image run the following command
 `docker build -t psitrax/powerdns .`

 ## Usage